hjy895/AsciiTE/docs/DATASET_DOCUMENTATION.md

 ## Overview

-The AsciiTE (ASCII Art Textual Entailment) dataset is a comprehensive collection of 1,503 ASCII art-phrase pair designed for textual entailment research.
+The AsciiTE (ASCII Art Textual Entailment) dataset is a comprehensive collection of 1,503 ASCII art-phrase pairs designed for textual entailment research.
 This dataset explores how ASCII art composes with natural language to convey meaning through various compositional strategies.

 ## Dataset Composition